dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 ### Should you bother building a Cuboid?

 Box fans have four advantages over the Cuboid.
-First, they're even easier to build.
-Second, work with a larger range of filters.
-Third, their upfront cost is lower.
-Fourth, you might already have a box fan lying around, or find one on the street or something.
+They're even easier to build.
+They work with a larger range of filters.
+Their upfront cost is lower.
+Finally, you might already have a box fan lying around, or find one on the street or something.
 It's unlikely that an extra inline duct booster fan will just fall into your lap.

 So when is a Cuboid worth it?
 I think a box fan is probably fine if you're just going to run it for short periods of time and don't mind the noise.
-But a Cuboid is much better if you're planning to run it for long periods.
+But a Cuboid is much better if you will run it for long periods.

 One way to measure the quality of a purifier is the amount of air it cleans per unit of power consumed.
 We can do this by dividing the CADR by the power usage.
 This gives the following results: